David Fumero

-David Fumero (born Joseph Sentielo-Fumero on December 29, 1972) is a Cuban-American actor and former fashion model.
-Fumero is best known for his role as Cristian Vega on One Life to Live.
+David Fumero is an American actor and former fashion model.
+Fumero is best known for his roles as Cristian Vega on One Life to Live, Mike Sandoval on Power, and as the man who swept Mariah Carey off her feet on the beach in her video for her song "Honey".

 Personal life

 David Fumero was born on December 29, 1972, in Havana, Cuba.
-He is an actor and a former United States Marine.
+He is a former United States Marine.

 On December 9, 2007, Fumero married his One Life to Live co-star Melissa Fumero (née Gallo) who played Adriana Cramer on the show.
 They have two children together, a son born in March 2016 and another son born in February 2020.